Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 • More extensive surgery (hysterectomy or interruption of the nerve) is seldom considered for it.

-• Psychological counseling or cognitive behavior therapy may aid in pain due to stress, trauma or existing anxiety or depression.
+• Psychological counselling or cognitive behaviour therapy may aid in pain due to stress, trauma or existing anxiety or depression.

-It may be necessary to deploy numerous modalities during treatment so as to achieve the best relief.
+It may be necessary to deploy numerous modalities during treatment to achieve the best relief.

 How Can I Treat Pelvic Pain at Home?